GuanceCloud/iacker/README.md

 ## Contributing

-We welcome contributions to the Guance Cloud OpenAPI specification.
+We welcome contributions to *Iacker*.
 Please see the [Contributing Guidelines](https://guance.io/contribution-guide/) for more information.